Python-GIS-book/site/source/part2/chapter-06/md/04-from-text-to-map.md

 print(newdata)
 ```

-Great, now we have a GeoDataFrame with a Polygon geometry!
-This is already a valid spatial layer, but we can still add some attribute information in there.
+Great, now we have a GeoDataFrame with a Polygon that we could already now export to a Shapefile.
+However, typically you might want to include some attribute information with the geometry.

 Let's add another column to our GeoDataFrame called `location` with text `Senaatintori` that describes the location of the feature.